ModR/M: 64-bit changes

 There is one additional effect of a REX prefix: a REX prefix changes how byte registers are addressed.
 Without a prefix, the available byte registers are AL/CL/DL/BL, then AH/CH/DH/BH.
 When a REX prefix is present, even a REX prefix of 01000000, byte instructions consistently address the low byte of the corresponding word registers, so the available byte become AL/CL/DL/BL/SPL/BPL/SIL/DIL.

 The third significant change is RIP-relative addressing.
-The MOD=00 R/M=101 encoding, which specifies a disp32 address (with no base register) in 32-bit mode, specifies [RIP+disp32] in long mode.
+The MOD=00 R/M=101 encoding, which specifies an absolute 32-bit address (with no base register) in 32-bit mode, specifies [RIP+disp32] in long mode.
 With an address-size override prefix, this becomes [EIP+disp32].
 The absolute [disp32] mode may be obtained by using MOD=00 R/M=100 to force use of a SIB byte, followed by a SIB byte with BASE=101 and INDEX=100.

 For the special-case addressing encodings R/M=100 (to force a SIB byte), MOD=00 R/M=101 (substitute RIP+disp32), and MOD=00 R/M=100 BASE=101 (substitute disp32), the REX.B prefix is not considered.
-These special-case encodings apply to registers R12 (binary 1100) and R13 (binary 1101) as well, and the same slightly-longer encodings must be used.
-This is because these exceptions change the encoded instruction size, so must be decoded very quickly so that the following instruction may be located.
+These special-case encodings apply to registers R12 (binary 1100) and R13 (binary 1101) as well, and the same slightly longer encodings must be used.
+This is because these exceptions change the encoded instruction size, so they must be decoded very quickly so that the following instruction may be located.

-The special case where INDEX=100 suppresses the index register (scaling RSP is forbidden), however, does respect the REX.X bit; it is possible to scale R12.
+The special case where INDEX=100 suppresses the index register since scaling RSP is forbidden.
+However, it does respect the REX.X bit, so it is possible to scale R12.
 This is for two reasons: